The Many Different Styles In Which Sushi Is Served

 Temaki sushi is the interestingly-shaped cone, also called a hand-roll.
 It typically contains sushi rice, fish and vegetables wrapped in seaweed.
 It is very similar to regular maki rolls aside from the cone shape, and is a fun take on the traditional roll.

-Gunkan Maki (AKA "Battleship Roll")
+Gunkan Maki (AKA "battleship roll")

-Gunkan Maki (AKA "Battleship Roll")
+Gunkan Maki (AKA "battleship roll")

 Gunkan maki, meaning “battleship roll,” is where a cup-like container is formed with rice at the bottom and filled with the neta, or food and toppings of your choice.
 It is typically used for softer, smaller, or more liquid-like foods such as uni, ikura (salmon eggs), tobiko, ormasago, and can be basic or fancy.
 A favorite mix is tobiko or masago with a raw quail egg on top, offering a mix of flavors and textures that is very unique.

-Shikai Maki is an elegant and more artistic style of maki sushi that is usually made to show off the skills of the itamae as it often includes complex layering of ingredients.
+Shikai maki is an elegant and more artistic style of maki sushi that is usually made to show off the skills of the itamae as it often includes complex layering of ingredients.
 This type of roll is becoming more common in the West.

 What are those other things I see on my plate?